blanza/race_multistate/README.md

 Muniz, Jeronimo Oliveira. &quot;Multistate life tables using Stata.&quot; The Stata Journal 20.3 (2020): 721-745.

+# Working Files

+1) input_ilt.xls - population and death counts by age and race

+   Population in 2010 and 2020; average death counts in the period

+2) input_mslt.dta - file combining transition and mortality rates

 # Baseline data

 1) Baseline data – Transitions